-- All Express employees will receive (1) one extra full workday before and at the end of each school year for set up, close down, transfer and consolidation.
+- A. TRI Work Days - 1.
+All Express employees will receive one (1) extra full workday before and at the end of each school year for set up, close down, transfer, and consolidation.
 Full day is defined as an employee's normal workday. - 2.
 In lieu of up to one half of the above noncompulsory day, employees may utilize an equivalent amount of money to reimburse tuition or workshop fees for classes or workshops related to their employment.
 Such fees to be claimed as time as opposed to actual tuition fee reimbursement. - 3.
 Up to eight (8) additional hours of paid time will be provided to two (2) employees at a site to move to another room in a building or school, when required.
 The paid time shall be provided for each required move. - B. The District will hire a total of two (2) permanent itinerants for the Express program.
-One is a Site Director and the other is an Activity Leader or Site Director. - C. State licensing requirements will be followed when staffing Express sites. - D. It is important that employee workload and District budget implications are considered before an application is made for any grant.
-Consequently, all grant applications must follow the procedures established by Labor Management as indicated on the Grant Application Form, available on-line. - E. When a student has special health needs, resulting in extra work for Express staff, the program administrator may consult Express staff, parent/guardian, principal, teacher, custodian, nurse or other applicable staff to develop a plan using available resources considering the workload impact on Express staff.
+One is a Site Director and the other is an Activity Leader or Site Director. - C. The District will hire eight (8) employees to ensure Spring and Summer Express programs are part of their contract year.
+These employees will be 260-day employees. - D. Two (2) weeks' notice will be given to staff prior to collapsing a site.
+Two (2) days without students will be provided for the staff at the site to close down the site and two (2) additional days to set up a brand-new site or an additional one (1) day to join an already existing site. - E. The Express program will ensure workable technology for the purposes of single point of entry.
+Any unresolved technology issues may be elevated to the Director of Early Learning & Express for problem solving and resolution. - 1.
+Before the start of each year and summer, the Express Site Director, Express Supervisor, and School Principal will review the single point of entry plan to determine its efficiency.

-- F. Express employees shall receive goal information IEPs/behavior/intervention goal information plans for students they are serving from the Special Education Department.
+- F. State licensing requirements will be followed when staffing Express sites. - G. It is important that employee workload and district budget implications are considered before an application is made for any grant.
+Consequently, all grant applications must follow the procedures established by Labor Management as indicated on the Grant Application Form, available online. - H. When a student has special health needs, resulting in extra work for Express staff, the program administrator may consult Express staff, parent/guardian, principal, teacher, custodian, nurse, or other applicable staff to develop a plan using available resources considering the workload impact on Express staff. - Express employees shall receive goal information IEPs/behavior/intervention goal information plans for students they are serving from the Special Education Department.
 Express administration will annually request the goal information by the 5th day of school and at the beginning of the second semester.
-Upon receipt of the information Express supervisors will provide the information to the appropriate Express site(s). - G. An Express administrator shall be on call during Express hours to assist on site as needed. - H. A plan shall be created by each site to address shortage of staff in the event of an absence. - I. Single point of entry Express staff will call an Express supervisor or building principal in the event people enter the school building unauthorized.
+Upon receipt of the information Express supervisors will provide the information to the appropriate Express site(s). - J. An Express administrator shall be on call during Express hours to assist on site as needed. - K. A plan shall be created by each site to address shortage of staff in the event of an absence. - L. Single point of entry Express staff will call an Express supervisor or building principal in the event people enter the school building unauthorized.